Sacraments

 3) Be in 2nd grade or above having satisfactorily completed the previous year of Faith Formation.

-Children who haven’t received the Sacrament of Baptism and/or are entering the church as an older candidate for First Penance and First Holy Communion will need to work directly with the DRE through our Christian Initiation program.
+Children who haven’t received the Sacrament of Baptism and/or are entering the church as an older candidate for First Penance and First Holy Communion will need to contact Todd Coury to inquire about our Christian Initiation program.

 Confirmation